-Many South African men adore their sport and there are a number of sports events held on Sunday 21 June, including the final day of the 2015 U.S. Open Golf Championship, the Austrian Formula One Grand Prix as well as two matches each in the 2015 UEFA European Under-21 Championship and the COPA Americas Cup.
+Many South African men adore their sport and there are a number of sports events held that weekend, including the final day of the U.S. Open Golf Championship, and the Formula 1 AWS Grand Prix Du Canada.

 Alternatively, add to the festive atmosphere by inviting a local band or musician in to play popular tunes that your male patrons will enjoy.

 According to Statistics South Africa, the public spent around R3.5 billion in the food and beverage industry during June 2014, with a year-on-year increase between 2012 and 2013 of 8.5 percent.
-A significant portion of that money would have been from Father’s Day sales, so take advantage of these marketing tips to maximise your turnover on that day in 2015.
+A significant portion of that money would have been from Father’s Day sales, so take advantage of these marketing tips to maximise your turnover on that day.